vAMSYS-LTD/documentation/migration/launch/page.md

 We’re estimating the changeover process to take about **one hour** to complete.

 ### Behind the Scenes
 Starting September 25th, we’ll begin migrating all PIREPs and associated data to the v5 format.
+Please do not edit PIREPs created before 20th September.
+Your efforts will not be moved to v5.

 A heads-up: any PIREPs from **smartCARS or Pegasus 1.3 (or earlier)** will become legacy PIREPs, meaning the PIREP details won’t be viewable once we switch over to v5.

 ### Steps for You
 Whilst Team vAMSYS handles the v5 changeover on our end, you need to [ensure your VA is ready for v5](/migration/checklist) on yours.